sologub/frump/README.md

 When adding a new task we have to find the biggest ID in use or used ever by inspecting the frump.md file and its git history and assign the new task ID an incremented value.

+#### Properties
+A property is a name/value pair separated by a `:` symbol.
+The name of the property must be capitalized and can consist of maximum 3 words.
+If the name starts with a lower case character or is more than 3 words long then it is considered not a property but part of the task's body.